mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

           of Michigan Press*

-          This event highlights the impact of the [Michigan Asian Studies Open Access Books Collection](https://www.publishing.umich.edu/features/asian-studies) so far, and asks “where do we go from here?”
+          The Open Access Publishing in Asian Studies event highlights the impact of the [Michigan Asian Studies Open Access Books Collection](https://www.publishing.umich.edu/features/asian-studies) so far, and asks “where do we go from here?”
 While it is focused on the Michigan publications as a case study, the panel aims to explore more broadly the opportunities for Open Access publishing in Asian studies more generally. **The full program for the event is available [here](https://publishing.umich.edu/assets/eventprogram.pdf).**

-          Thank you to the directors of the participating centers (CJS, CSAS, CSEAS, LRCCS, NCKS) and Asia Library: The Center for Japanese Studies: Reginald Jackson; The Lieberthal-Rogel Center for Chinese Studies: Twila Tardif; The Center for South Asian Studies: Jatin Dua; The Center for Southeast Asian Studies: Laura Rozek; The Nam Center for Korean Studies: Nojin Kwak; The Asia Library: Dawn Lawson.
+          Thank you to the directors of the participating Centers and U-M Asia Library: Reginald Jackson (Center for Japanese Studies); Twila Tardif (Lieberthal-Rogel Center for Chinese Studies); Jatin Dua (Center for South Asian Studies); Laura Rozek (Center for Southeast Asian Studies); Nojin Kwak (Nam Center for Korean Studies:); and Dawn Lawson (U-M Asia Library).
       - type: cta
         id: register
         heading: Register for the Event
         text: >-
-          This Zoom event is free and open to the public.
-Registration is required to receive the link and other related information about the event.
+          This virtual event is free and open to the public.
+Registration is required to receive the Zoom link and other related information about the event.

           Friday, February 26, 1-5 PM ET (US)